NoPassword/NoPasswordOpenAMAuthNode/README.md

 16. Enter your username and hit enter.
 An authentication request will be send to NoPassword through the AM authentication tree.
 NoPassword will verify you username and key.
 If everything is correct you should get an authentication request on your phone.

 ![image](/images/demo_auth.png)

-**Note:** If you wish to compile the project from sources then you'll have to install nopassword-commons dependency with maven which can be downloaded [here](https://github.com/NoPasswordRepo/nopassword-commons.git).